2magpies/ga-seir-project-1/README.md

 Not all of my challenges were code related.
 Here's a short list of other helpful experiences from this project:

+- Name projects in github in lower case.
+- Learn how to sync origin and master.
+(More importantly, avoid needing to sync)
+- Do not snack all day or night while you code.
+Stop and eat a real meal.
+- Use images that I create or gather from websites that include permissions, such as unsplash.com

 ### Current Features

 ### Technologies Used